eelkm/puppeteer-lambda-docker/README.md

 1. Go to AWS Lambda Console
 2. Click "Create function"
 3. Select "Container image" as the source
-4. Choose "Browse images" and select your ECR repository
+4. Choose "Browse images" and select your ECR repository and corresponding container
 5. Configure the function:
    - Function name: Choose a name
    - Runtime: Node.js 20.x | IMPORTANT